PacktPublishing/Node-Cookbook-3rd-Ed/3-Using-Streams/content.md

 Streams are one of the best features in Node.
 They have been a big part of the ecosystem since the early days of Node and today thousands of modules exists on npm that help us compose all kinds of great stream based apps.
 They allow us to work with large volumes of data in environments with limited resources.
 In addition to that they help us decouple our applications by supplying a generic abstraction that most I/O patterns work with.

 In this chapter we're going to explore why streams are such a valuable abstraction, how to safely compose streams together in a production environment, and convenient utilities to stream creation and management.

+Whilst this chapter is somewhat theoretical, the recipes contained are foundational to the rest of the book, throughout proceeding chapters streams are used regularly in practical examples.

 ## Processing big data